aimeos/aimeos-docs/content/frontend/jsonapi/baskets.md

 	});
 	```

 If the basket is empty, it will return only the basic basket properties but no products, addresses, service items or coupons.
-Important is that the same session cookie is sent with each request, which is normally the case.
-Otherwise, an empty basket is returned for every request.
+Important is that the same session cookie is sent with each request.
+Otherwise, an empty basket is returned for every request, regardless of which action you've performed before.
 The response would be for example:

 ```json
 {